executors/executors/explanatory.md

 The result and shared parameter are passed indirectly via factories instead of directly as objects because we believe this is the most general-purpose and efficient scheme to pass parameters to newly-created groups of execution agents [@Executors16:Issue9].
-This is based on a few observations.
 First, factories allow non-movable types to be parameters, including concurrency primitives like `std::barrier` and `std::atomic`.
 Next, some important types are not efficient to copy, especially containers used as scratchpads.
 Finally, the location of results and shared parameters will important to a parallel algorithm's efficiency.
 We envision associating allocators with individual factories to provide control[^factory_footnote].

-\textcolor{red}{TODO:} Should probably explain why a `shared_ptr` would be insufficient to our requirements for structured sharing in any location

-\textcolor{red}{TODO:} Need to discuss how an executor guarantees the ordering of execution agents in a group
+The user function receives the shared state objects via bare references rather than an alternative channel such as `std::shared_ptr` because the lifetime of these shared objects is bound to the entire group of agents which share them.
+Because the sharing relationship is structured and identified beforehand, this enables optimizations that would be impossible for `shared_ptr`.
+For example, the way `shared_ptr` allows sharers to join and leave its group of sharers in an unstructured fashion necessitates dynamic storage and reference counting.
+By contrast, the structure enforced by bulk customization permits more efficient storage and sharing schemes.

 [^factory_footnote]: This envisioned allocator support is why we refer to these callable objects as "factories" rather than simply "functions" or "callable objects".